vivienherq/cs3219-ay2425s1-project-g37/docs/index.md

 This file contains the information needed to maintain this repository.

 Please read through the entire document at least once, since its organisation is pretty messy (sorry).
+Also do get yourself used to the main source code as well.

 ## Installation